nosilver4u/ewww-image-optimizer/README.md

 ### How are JPGs optimized?

 Lossless optimization is done with the command *jpegtran -copy all -optimize -progressive -outfile optimized-file original-file*.
 Optionally, the -copy switch gets the 'none' parameter if you choose to strip metadata from your JPGs on the options page.
-Lossy optimization is done using the outstanding TinyJPG and JPEGmini utilities.

 ### How are PNGs optimized?